dashingsoft/pyarmor/src/user-guide.md

 It's better to create a project to manage these obfuscated scripts, there are the several advantages:

-* Filter scripts to be obufscated by manifest commands

 * Increment build, only updated scripts are obfuscated since last build

 * Obfuscate scripts by more modes

+* Filter obfuscated scripts in the src path of project

-* More convenient command
+* More convenient to manage obfuscated scripts

 There are 2 project types:

-* Application or called Standalone Package
+* Application, or called Standalone Package
 * Package used by other clear scripts

-For standalone package, all the obfuscated python scripts only used by package self.
+For application, all the obfuscated python scripts only used by package self.
 Pyarmor uses a simple and efficient way to protect Python scripts.